 Even though I have Photoshop and Lightroom, I still use PicMonkey from time to time because they have collages that make setting up images in a grid super easy.
 This is an online editing program so you don’t need to download anything to your computer and you can do a lot with the free version, or sign up for a weekly or monthly subscription.
 This is also the program I use when showing people how they can edit my flattened PNG invitation designs, which you can read about here.

 Canva is similar to PicMonkey in the sense that it’s an online editing program where you can create your own designs or use their pre-made templates.
 They also offer free or paid subscriptions.
-I think you may have to have a paid subscription to upload any files or use fonts you have installed on your own computer, but the offer some really awesome templates and great tutorials too.
-Oh and if you’re looking for color palette ideas, you’re going to love this!
+I think you may have to have a paid subscription to upload any files or use fonts you have installed on your own computer, but they offer some really awesome templates and great tutorials too.
+Oh, and if you’re looking for color palette ideas, you’re going to love this!

 Who doesn’t love a great deal?
 This site offers daily and weekly deals on various digital design products including fonts, textures and photographs.
 They also have a freebies section and most of the items even include a commercial license!